molily/molily.de/_posts/2019-02-03-testing-angular.md

 </div>

 ### Page objects

+   The goal of this refactoring is not brevity.
+Moving the element finders to a central place does not necessarily lead to less code.
+In the test suite above, only `count` is reused across the specs, so the potential savings are small.

+   Gathering all finders in a central place separates low-level details – finding elements via test ids – from the high-level code – simulating the user interaction with the page and expectations.
+This makes the specs easier to read and the easier to maintain.

 The Flickr search end-to-end test we have written is fully functional.
 We can improve the code further to increase clarity and maintainability.